XodiumSoftware/xodium.org/src/index.md

+---
+layout: layout.vto
+lang: en
+charset: UTF-8
+title: Xodium | Open-Source (CAD) Software Company
+favicon: assets/icons/xodium.svg
+---

 # Welcome to my website

 This is my first page using **Lume,** a static site generator for Deno.

 I hope you enjoy it.